Why Hire the Owner?

 Turnover

 As with many companies, employee turnover is a problem with tech support and consulting firms.
-The tech that was assigned to your account may leave the company for greener pastures, especially if he or she is good.
+The tech that was assigned to your account may leave the company for greener pastures, especially if he or she is particularly good.
 A new tech would be assigned and would have to learn your systems all over again from scratch, just like the previous tech.
-And that's assuming the I.T. company assigns techs to accounts in the first place.
+And that's assuming the I.T. support company assigns techs to accounts in the first place.
 Some do not -- you may get a different tech every time.
-Also, each tech has his or her own way of doing things.
+Each tech also has his or her own way of doing things.

 This isn't an issue when hiring the owner like me.

-I've worked in I.T. departments of major energy companies (Gulf Oil, Shell Oil, Duke Energy, Southern Union) for some twenty-five years.
-I've done my corporate thing but grew tired of the endless mergers, acquisitions, and corporate grind so I left my job in 2006 and hung out my shingle.
+I've worked in I.T. departments of major energy companies (Gulf Oil, Shell Oil, Duke Energy, and Southern Union) for some twenty-five years.
+I've done my corporate thing but grew tired of the endless mergers, acquisitions, and corporate grind so I left that world and hung out my shingle.
 To quote a friend back in Houston, "I am absolutely unemployable now". e.g. I've been spoiled by the flexibility and joy of being self-employed.

 Without disparaging anyone in particular, an employed tech is probably not going to be as careful or conscientious.
-The tech doesn't own the company after all and isn't personally invested in its reputation.
-He's less likely to observe or address other possible issues outside the specific reason for the call.
+The tech doesn't own the company after all and isn't personally invested in its reputation. e.g. The tech is less likely to observe, point out, or address other possible issues outside the specific reason for the call.

 The owner, on the other hand, lives or dies on the reputation of his/her company and relies on good word-of-mouth referrals to earn new business.
-He's more focused on his work, being accommodating, and making sure his client is happy.
+They are more focused on work, being accommodating, and making sure the client is happy.

 Cost

 When a I.T. firm sends an hourly tech, there are (at least) two mouths to feed: The tech doing the work and the owner who takes a major cut of the billables.
-The tech himself earns a small fraction of what the firm charges, 1/3rd or less.
+The actual tech may earn a small fraction of what the firm charges, perhaps 1/3rd or less.
 That can result in a lower paid, less motivated tech, while the firm's owner who does nothing substantial from your perspective keeps the rest.

 These are just the main reasons why hiring a business owner makes sense.